 In 2016, the German federal government initiated the National Action Plan – Transposition of the UN Guiding Principles on Business and Human Rights (NAP).
 As apparently only few companies comply with their human rights due diligence obligations in the supply chain, the German government agreed on a “Due Diligence Act” (also referred to as Supply Chain Act) after tedious political negotiations.

 In France (Loi de Vigilance), the Netherlands (Wet Zorgplicht Kinderarbeid), and the United Kingdom (Modern Slavery Act), statutory provisions to prevent human rights violations and child labor in the supply chain already exist.
-Following the narrow failure of the referendum on the “Corporate Responsibility Initiative” in Switzerland in November 2020, the Swiss parliament’s legislative proposal with far-reaching reporting obligations for companies in the areas of the environment, employee protection, human rights and anti-corruption entered into force.
+Following the narrow failure of the referendum on the “Corporate Responsibility Initiative” in Switzerland in November 2020, the Swiss parliament’s legislative proposal with far-reaching reporting obligations for companies in the areas of the environment, employee protection, human rights, and anti-corruption entered into force.

 As of this date, the statutory provisions will initially only apply to large companies with 3,000 or more employees that have their registered office or head office in Germany.
 From 2024, this threshold will be lowered to 1,000 employees.
 Even so, German SMEs would initially not be affected by this Act.
+Foreign companies with a branch office in Germany are equally obligated when they exceed the relevant numbers of employees.

 Companies will need to introduce and effectively implement appropriate risk management systems to comply with their human rights and environmental due diligence obligations.
 This is intended to identify risks and prevent violations of protected legal rights (including life, health, fair working conditions, freedom of association, and protection against child labor, slavery, forced labor, and torture etc.).